Latest News

-The Norfolk Local Nature Recovery Strategy (LNRS) is now live for public consultation
+Norfolk Local Nature Recovery Strategy (LNRS) now adopted

-This strategy has been created to help plan what, where and how we can all take action for nature across the region.
+The Norfolk LNRS has been created to help plan what, where and how we can all take action for nature across the region.
 Nature's recovery is no easy feat so this guides where actions could have the biggest impact.
+The LNRS sets out how we, working with wildlife groups and communities, can bring back more wildlife, improve our natural places, and help people and nature thrive together.
+It provides:

 Other information is available through the Norfolk and Suffolk nature recovery partnership website.